 An inclined roof framing member extending from the eave to the ridge of the home.
 The rafters support the exterior roof surface and snow loads.

 Reinforcing bar that is used to strengthen concrete structures.

 The highest part of a roof where the sloped roof planes meet.
 Sometimes referred to as the peak.

 A joist at the outer edge of a floor platform to which the floor joist ends meet.

-A saltbox roof is a type of gable roof where the ridge (or peak) is off center because the pitch of the roof is different on each of the two roof sections.
+A saltbox roof is a type of gable roof where the ridge (or peak) is off-center because the roof's pitch is different on each of the two roof sections.

-A single sloped roof section which covers and entire area.
+A single sloped roof section which covers an entire area.
 Structures are often covered by several shed roofs sloping in various directions.
 Dormers are also often covered with shed roof sections.

 A foundation in which a concrete slab foundation floor creates the first floor of a home.
 A slab foundation can be built with a stem wall and footings around its edge or as a monolithic slab having no stem wall or footings created at its edges.
 We discuss the advantages and disadvantages of slab versus crawlspace versus basement foundations in this post.

 A door composed of two sections.
 One section is active, sliding over the other section when opened.

 A boxed area usually built above cabinets to fill the gap between the cabinet top and the ceiling.